hsuanchih/Scribbles/iOS-OSX/References-And-Values.md

 ---
 ### Copy-On-Write:

 The idea with copy-on-write is this: having multiple objects referencing the same reference type object is fine - as long as none of these references modify the object.
 When the object is modified though, we'd want to create a new copy of the object.
-Array also implements copy-on-write for performance reasons.
-Can you imagine a huge chunk of memory being allocated on the stack everytime a large array is assigned?
-Just thinking about it makes my spine tingle.
-Enough talk, here's the code.
+Here's how we can use copy-on-write to avoid problems with value types wrapping reference types.

 ```Swift
 // Name Type